hubot-js/hubot.js/README.md

 # hubot.js
-A small robot written in Javascript (He does not like coffeesc...)
+A small robot written in Javascript (He does not like coffeescript)